Since Roman Abramovich took over 18-and-a-half years ago, Chelsea have enjoyed unprecedented success.

 Record: P106 W69 D17 L20

-With the Mourinho project having failed to work out second time around, fresh off a 10th-place finish, Antonio Conte was given the hard task of transforming a dishevelled Chelsea team into title contenders.
+With the Mourinho project having failed to work out second time around, fresh off a 10th-placed finish, Antonio Conte was given the hard task of transforming a dishevelled Chelsea team into title contenders.

 And it originally looked as though the Italian would be unable to change their luck, with two consecutive defeats to Liverpool and Arsenal, the second a 3-0 humiliation, causing Conte’s odds on being sacked to shorten.